Sneakerhead

 Prevalence & culture

 Sneaker culture has high mainstream visibility, large and active online communities, and significant commercial scale, even though formal academic study of it remains comparatively modest.
-Sustained mainstream interest is reflected in long-running Google Trends search demand for terms like sneakerhead and specific release names.
+Sustained mainstream interest shows up in long-running Google Trends search demand for terms like sneakerhead and specific release names.
 Rooted in hip-hop, basketball, and skate cultures, the subculture has spread worldwide and is reinforced by documentaries, museum exhibitions, brand storytelling, and a continuous cycle of branded releases.

 Safety, consent & law

 The interest is benign and raises no consent or harm dimension whatsoever.
-The only notable concerns are consumer-protection matters (counterfeit goods, bot-driven scalping, inflated resale pricing, and occasional fraud in peer-to-peer marketplaces) rather than anything sexual or coercive.
+The only notable concerns are consumer-protection matters: counterfeit goods, bot-driven scalping, inflated resale pricing, and occasional fraud in peer-to-peer marketplaces, rather than anything sexual or coercive.
 Authentication services and marketplace verification exist largely to address those risks.

 - Brand Worship44/100Non-Sexual FetishismA non-sexual fixation on brands, logos, and designer labels, in which the brand itself becomes a source of identity, status, and emotional attachment.
 Branded goods are valued largely for their symbolic and signalling power rather than their function.44